esp-rs/esp-wifi-sys/README.md

 ## Using Serial-JTAG

-On ESP32-C3 / ESP32-S3 when using Serial-JTAG you have to activate the feature `phy_enable_usb`.
+On ESP32-C3 / ESP32-S3 when using Serial-JTAG you have to activate the feature `phy-enable-usb`.

 Don't use this feature if your are _not_ using Serial-JTAG since it might reduce WiFi performance.